 (3) one person appointed by the Board of the Faculty of History;

-(4) one person appointed by the Board of the Faculty of Social Studies;
+(4) one person appointed by the Board of the Social Sciences Divisional Board;

 (5) one person appointed by the Humanities Divisional Board.